8 must-haves in your production site visitor policy

 2. Access

 Who is and isn’t allowed access to your facility is a key element of your workplace visitor policy.
-In this section, clearly outline which individuals or groups are allowed into different areas of the workplace.
-For example, your facility might welcome business partners, vendors, or auditors, but doesn’t allow family members or friends to visit.
-Vendors might be allowed in the main office spaces, but not the floor.
+In this section, make sure to clearly outline which individuals or groups are allowed into different areas of the workplace.
+For example, your facility might welcome business partners, vendors, or auditors but doesn’t allow family members or friends to visit.
+Vendors might be permitted in the main office spaces but not the floor.
 You may also want to include a list of blocked or flagged individuals who are not allowed to enter the facility.
-But instead of handwriting each name in your policy, simply add them to your visitor management system (VMS) and add a link in your policy.
+But instead of handwriting each name in your policy, simply add them to your visitor management system (VMS) and add a link to your policy.

 3. Confidentiality

 If your facility handles sensitive information or proprietary processes, it's crucial to take a few extra precautions to protect your company's trade secrets and intellectual property.
 In your policy, be sure to include which documents visitors need to sign before they arrive on site.
-This typically includes non-disclosure agreements or waivers.
-It may also include watching safety videos, signing a risk liability form, or completing safety training before coming onsite.
+These typically can be non-disclosure agreements or waivers.
+Your policy may also require visitors to watch safety videos, sign a risk liability form, or complete safety training before coming onsite.

 4. Health & safety guidelines